Team-Uniken/api.relid.uniken.com/source/index.md

-targetPort | integer | The notional port number of the TCP coordinate of the backend service accessServerName | null-terminated string | <b><u><i>Only in Core API</i></u></b><br>Unique logical name of the Access Gateway Server through which this service is accessible serviceCtx | opaque-reference | <b><u><i>Only in Core API</i></u></b><br>Opaque context reference to be used when starting/stoping the ServiceAccess via the API routines portInfo | access port structure | The access port structure corresponding to the proxy facade of the DNA
+targetPort | integer | The notional port number of the TCP coordinate of the backend service accessServerName | null-terminated string | <b><u><i>Only in Core API</i></u></b><br>Unique logical name of the Access Gateway Server through which this service is accessible serviceCtx | opaque-reference | <b><u><i>Only in Core API</i></u></b><br>Opaque context reference to be used when starting/stoping the ServiceAccess via the API routines portInfo | access port structure | The access port structure corresponding to the service provided

 # Basic API - Initialize-Terminate